2010–11 North Carolina Tar Heels men's basketball team: Non-conference season

 UNC beat Lipscomb 84–66 in their first game of the season.
 In their second game, which was their first game in the Puerto Rico tip-off, they beat Hofstra 108–63.
 In their third game, they lost to the University of Minnesota 72–67.
 In their fourth game, they lost to Vanderbilt 72–65.
 The two losses caused UNC to fall in the rankings to #25.
 The 2–2 start was their worst since the 2001–02 season.
 After closer-than-expected wins against UNC Asheville and College of Charleston, UNC dropped out of the rankings.

 In their ACC-Big Ten Challenge game, the Tar Heels were throttled on the road against Illinois.
-However, they followed up that loss with an epic win over then 11th-ranked Kentucky.
-They had a chance to jump back into the rankings with a win over Texas in what was essentially a home game at the Greensboro Coliseum, but lost on a last-second shot by the Longhorns' Cory Joseph.
+However, they followed up that loss with a win over then 11th-ranked Kentucky.
+They had a chance to return to the rankings with a win over Texas in what was essentially a home game at the Greensboro Coliseum, but lost on a last-second shot by the Longhorns' Cory Joseph.